 Due to the success of the first programme, I have subsequently worked on various other projects including a logo refresh, marketing materials and further conferences.

 Develop and strengthen visual branding for Membership and Public Awareness literature.

 Building on recognisable elements from the existing Amnesty identity.
 The addition of strong typography and emotive imagery created a related, but differentiated suite of leaflets and brochures.
 This in turn helped to increase membership and public awareness of Amnesty’s work.

 Gaynor Ralls is a Rhythmic Movement Training therapist.
-RMT is a reflex integration program, originated in Sweden, which aims to effectively reduce symptoms of ADD/ADHD, learning challenges, autism and behavioural/emotional imbalances without the use of medication .
+Originating from Sweden, ‘RMT’ is a reflex integration program which aims to effectively reduce symptoms of: ADD/ADHD, learning challenges, autism and behavioural/emotional imbalances without the use of medication.

-To create an identity and brand development for Gaynor which represented 3 core values of RMT: Symmetry, Movement and Rhythm.
+Create an identity and brand development for Gaynor Ralls’ business which represented the three core values of RMT: Symmetry, Movement and Rhythm.

 Rewiring the brain is at the centre of RMT so it seemed a natural starting point for the logo.
-A simplified brain illustration represented movement and rhythm, and a neat way to express symmetry.
-The free form lines developed into a key branding element bringing movement to stationery and information materials.
-The brain graphic was used independently on branded items, but why purple and gold?
-Gaynor wished to be affiliated with the RMTi but to also stand alone.
+I created a stylised brain illustration to represent movement, rhythm and symmetry.
+The free form lines developed into key branding elements bringing movement to stationery and information materials.

 Project Adorno are purveyors of ‘beat poetry and understated, quirky pop songs. ’This distinctive double act use voice, electronic sounds, a few props and the occasional acoustic guitar to express their own unique take on subjects ranging from the smell of second-hand books and love affairs with inanimate objects, to poems about old computer games.